NetickNetworking/NetickDocumentation/articles/4-network-property.md

 }
 ```

-5. Declare a field of MeshRenderer
+5. Declare a field of `MeshRenderer`.

 ### Detecting Changes
-Netick has a feature to automatically detect whenever a certain network property changes, we call it OnChanged.
+Netick lets you automatically detect whenever a certain network property changes, which is by using the `[OnChanged]` attribute on a method that will be invoked when the specified property changes.

-1. Create a method and name it `OnChangedColor` with `OnChangedData` parameter
+1. Create a method and name it `OnColorChanged` with `OnChangedData` parameter.
-2. Add `[OnChanged]` attribute on top of the method
+2. Add `[OnChanged]` attribute on top of the method.
-3. Supply the property name we want to detect inside the `[OnChanged]` attribute which is `MeshColor`
+3. Supply the property name we want to detect inside the `[OnChanged]` attribute which is `MeshColor`.
-4. Update the material color on `OnChangedColor`
+4. Update the material color on `OnColorChanged`.

 ```cs
 public class PlayerCharacterVisual : NetworkBehaviour